Sarah Huckabee Sanders

 As press secretary, Sanders was the spokesperson for the first Trump administration's policy decisions, and had a confrontational relationship with the White House press corps.
 When interviewed by investigators as part of the Mueller probe, she admitted making false statements in her role.
 Sanders hosted fewer press conferences than any of the 13 previous White House press secretaries.

 In June 2019, Trump tweeted that Sanders would be leaving her role as press secretary.
 On January 25, 2021, she announced her candidacy for governor of Arkansas; Trump endorsed her.
 She secured the Republican nomination in May 2022; her general election opponents were the Democratic nominee, Chris Jones, and the Libertarian nominee, Ricky Dale Harrington.
-She is the first woman to hold the office, the first woman to be governor of a state of which her father was also governor, and the youngest current governor.
+She is the first female governor of Arkansas, the first woman to be governor of a state of which her father was also governor, and the youngest current governor.

 Sanders has been recognized in Fortune and Time magazine's "40 under 40".
 She is the author of The New York Times bestseller Speaking for Myself, is a former Fox News Channel contributor, and served on the Fulbright board.